kddubey/cappr/docs/source/motivation.rst

       1 / 7,
       1 / 7,
    )  # set to None if you don't have a prior
-   # the 2/7 reflects that we already expect customers to say it's expensive
+   # 2/7 reflects that perhaps we already expect customers to say it's expensive

    product_review = "I can't figure out how to integrate it into my setup." prompt = f"""